widefix/actual_db_schema/README.md

 Furthermore, the `db:migrate` task on **branch B** generates an irrelevant diff on the `schema.rb` file, reflecting the new column added in **branch A**.

-To fix this, you need to switch back to **branch A**, find the migration that added the problematic field (we'll call it a *phantom migration*), and roll it back.
+To fix this, you need to switch back to **branch A**, find the migration that added the problematic field, and roll it back.
+We'll call it a *phantom migration*.
 It's a pain, especially if you have a lot of branches in your project, because you have to remember which branch the *phantom migration* is in and then manually roll it back.

 With `actual_db_schema` gem you don't need to care about that anymore.
 It saves your time doing all this dirty stuff for you behind the scene automatically.